Cathelicidin antimicrobial peptide: Other activities

+Furthermore, it induces angiogenesis and regulates apoptosis.

 Characteristics

 Cathelicidins range in size from 12 to 80 amino acid residues and have a wide range of structures.
 Most cathelicidins are linear peptides with 23-37 amino acid residues, and fold into amphipathic α-helices.
 Additionally cathelicidins may also be small-sized molecules (12-18 residues) with beta-hairpin structures, stabilized by one or two disulphide bonds.
 Even larger cathelicidin peptides (39-80 amino acid residues) are also present.
 These larger cathelicidins display repetitive proline motifs forming extended polyproline-type structures.

 In 1995, Gudmundsson et al. assumed that the active antimicrobial peptide is formed of a 39-residue C-terminal domain (termed FALL-39).
 However, only a year later stated that the matured AMP, now called LL-37, is in reality two amino acids shorter than FALL-39.

 The cathelicidin family shares primary sequence homology with the cystatin family of cysteine proteinase inhibitors, although amino acid residues thought to be important in such protease inhibition are usually lacking.